PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * fixed pathena to use renaming for pool file production to be properly compressed

 0.3.74 (1/13/2012)
   * added --splitWithNthFiledOfLFN to pathena/prun
   * added a warning to pbook.retry when newOpts is used without newSite